CodheadClub/AwesomeResources/CyberSecurity.md

 # Cyber Security List <a name="cyber"></a>
 > ###### Disclaimer:
 >Hacking without authorisation is illegal.
-In the United Kingdom, it is illegal under the computer misuse act.
+In the United Kingdom, it is illegal under the [Computer Misuse Act 1990](https://www.legislation.gov.uk/ukpga/1990/18/contents)
 >
 >Links to these materials are provided for reference only.
-We are not responsible for your use of resources and you should seek permission before performing testing or exploitation systems not owned by yourself.
+We are not responsible for your use of resources and you should seek permission before performing testing or exploitation on systems not owned by yourself.

 ## News
 1. [Dark Reading](https://www.darkreading.com/) - Cyber Security News.